kailash-manasarovar/statement/docs/timeline/2023/june.md

 - I got home and went onto twitter and tweeted something like "well that was a crappy ending wasn't it"
 - Suddenly a huge number of people start retweeting this post and I discover I'm on a list of around 30 people and they're all laughing at me
 - That was shocking and unexpected, but not in retrospect now I understand the full extent of what was going on
+- I was extremely upset by everything that had happened, reeling in fact.
+They broke me, but I was also high so was not able to get my head straight about anything.

 ## Tuesday 13th June